toeaung-yeyint/image-object-detection/README.md

 system is not perfect and may not achieve 100% accuracy.

 <br/>
-Built using: Vue, Composition API, ml5.js, HTML, Tailwind, Vite
+Built using: Vue, Composition API, ml5.js, HTML, Tailwind CSS, Vite